norswap/autumn/doc/A3-how-autumn-works.md

 custom parsers, context-sensitivity and grammar reification do seem useful, Autumn is your best bet.

-I will add that prefix capture has never been a source of hard problems for me, but some people seems to really dislike it (almost always, those are people who have extensively worked with CFGs before, though not all CFG experts share this dislike).
+I will add that prefix capture has never been a source of hard problems for me, but some people seem to really dislike it (almost always, those are people who have extensively worked with CFGs before, though not all CFG experts share this dislike).

 <!-- TODO link to debugging and grammar reification -->